talknagish/react-native-turbo-starter/README.md

 **Nagish makes communication more accessible to all.**

-We believe that people who are Deaf or Hard-of-Hearing deserve to communicate on their own, without relying on anyone else.
+We believe that people who are Deaf or Hard-of-Hearing deserve to communicate on their own, without relying on anyone else. t
 We're always looking for talented humans who are interested in building the future of accessible communication with us.

-If you like this project and want to work on similar tech click below https://talknagish.com/careers
+If you like this project and want to work on similar tech click below

+https://talknagish.com/careers

 ## License